naimur-cyber/doped-metal-oxide-bandgap-ml/README.md

 ## Contact

-Questions or issues with the dataset or code can be raised via [GitHub Issues](https://github.com/naimur-cyber/issues), or contact the corresponding authors:
+Questions or issues with the dataset or code can be raised via [GitHub Issues](https://github.com/naimur-cyber/issues), or contact the authors:

-- **Naim Ferdous** — naim.ferdous.badhan@gstu.edu.bd
-- **Md.
-Rahat Al Hassan** — rahatmme09@cme.ruet.ac.bd
 - **Naimur Rahman** — naimur.me07@gmail.com